isomerpages/pmo-nccs/media/press-releases/_posts/2025-06-19-post-Building Confidence in Carbon Markets.md

 that would have otherwise not occurred, especially in emerging markets and developing economies; and (ii) provide companies a complementary tool to meet their decarbonisation targets in the face of hard-to-abate emissions.
-Entities may purchase carbon credits for compliance or voluntary purposes.
+Entities may purchase carbon credits for compliance<sup>1</sup> or voluntary purposes.
 Carbon credits used by companies to meet their voluntary climate commitments are traded on the voluntary carbon market (VCM).</p>
 <p>However, the growth of carbon markets has been constrained by a few factors.
 One of the main challenges in the VCM is the lack of standardisation which has led to confusion around various industry-led standards.
 This has undermined